-Hong Kong property developers and companies listed on the main board of the Stock Exchange with property-related businesses were selected as comparators for benchmarking Director's fees and remuneration of EDs and senior management.

-3. Performance-linked

-Remuneration packages and structures of EDs and senior management shall reflect a fair reward system for all participants, taking into account both quantitative and qualitative assessments of performance in the forms of financial and operational targets and behavioural competencies that align with the Group's long-term strategy, corporate culture and core values.
+- Hong Kong property developers and companies listed on the main board of the Stock Exchange with propertyrelated businesses were selected as comparators for benchmarking Director's fees and remuneration of EDs and senior management. - 3.
+Performance-linked - Remuneration packages and structures for EDs and senior management shall reflect a fair reward system for all participants, taking into account both quantitative and qualitative assessments of performance in the forms of financial and operational targets and behavioural competencies that align with the Group's long-term strategy, corporate culture and core values. - Aiming to incentivize a proper balance between business performance and long-term sustainable growth, long-term contribution shall be reviewed and evaluated based on, among others, the pre-determined long-term objectives and development plan, considering also the alignment with the Group's long-term strategy, culture and core values, etc.